 Germany has two specific types of branches:

 - Dependent branch: this is very specific to Germany.
-A dependent branch is one that is registered in Germany but depends almost entirely on the parent company.
+A dependent branch is one that is registered with the tax authorities with an address in Germany but depends almost entirely on the parent company, as there will be no entry into the trade registry.
 Dependent branches are typically set up as a support function in the country for employment purposes.

 - Independent branch: the independent branch office, conversely, does have decision-making authority, in accordance with German laws, and can also have its own bank account.
-The independent branch is as close as you can get to being a fully-equipped company.
-They have directors and can be found in the Trade Registry.
+The independent branch is as close as you can get to being a fully-equipped company, as it does get registered with the trade registry under the name of the main company – often with the ending “Germany”.
+They have legal representatives.

 Of course, their existences are all still reliant on the foreign, parent company.